-There really is very little recourse when a negative review is posted, and it makes me really sad and frustrated to think that other readers may be misled by comments such as these.
-Same thing goes for all those celebrity births in women in their 40’s we read about in People and Us Weekly.
+There really is very little recourse when a negative review is posted.
+It makes me really sad and frustrated to think that other readers may be misled by comments such as these.
+Same thing goes for all those celebrity births in women in their 40’s we read about in People and US Weekly.
 There never is a mention that those twins born to the 45 year old were conceived with donor egg IVF.